ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 Now that the tools are installed, it remains to understand how to use them.
 Most of them will be driven either by the editor or by Dune, but UTop is handy to try OCaml or a specific library.]

 ## Up Next: A Tour of OCaml

-Now that you're up and running with OCaml, it's time to take a [sightseeing tour of OCaml](link_to_tour).
-In the next section, you'll learn about OCaml's basic building blocks, like expressions, functions, operators, dealing with errors, modules, the compiler, and more.
+Now that you're up and running with OCaml, it's time to take a [Tour of OCaml](/docs/a-tour-of-ocaml).
+You'll learn about OCaml's basic building blocks, like expressions, functions, operators, dealing with errors, modules, and more.

 Welcome to the OCaml Community!